ThomasAitken/Scrapy-Testmaster/README.md

 ```
 $ testmaster parse "url1,url2,url3" --spider=my_spider -c my_callback --meta='{"x":"y"}' --homepage -d 2...
 ```
 Because of the `homepage` arg, this will first try to grab a homepage value from the `start_urls` field for `my_spider` (it will move on if it fails).
 It will pick up cookies from the homepage if possible, then use these to make the requests to the specified urls.
-Because of the `--depth=2` arg, it will make one further request for each of the three requests that lead to another request in `my_callback` (so be aware of depth explosion!).
+Because of the `--depth=2` arg, it will make one further request for each of the three requests that lead to another request in `my_callback`.
 For each of the requests generated, a fixture will be written subject to the usual conditions and/or custom rules, and (as with the Scrapy parse command) the scraped items will be printed to the terminal for perusal.

 #### Why doesn't `scrapy parse` take multiple urls?
 I suspect its developers figured that if the requests need to be made in a similar manner across different webpages, those webpages cannot nontrivially differ.
 But I've found in my own scraping efforts that this is an incorrect assumption in a large number of cases.
 For example, it is common that one's callback code accounts differently for pages with no data versus non-empty pages, or pages with a data field X differently from pages without, and the requests to these two classes of page can be made in the same way (in the simplest case, with default headers and no cookies).
 Certainly, there is still an infinity of websites out there where most/all of the pages within the domain can be accessed without page-specific headers or parameters.
 So it's very useful to have a command which allows you to test several differing cases with one call.